 Let me be clear, these are based on experiences my friends and I have had in the Muslim communities we have grown in, from summer schools to mosques to personal relationships.

 Don’t get me wrong, we have enjoyed our experiences in the communities we have grown up in and have interactions and relationships with many wonderful people.
 These steps, however, are based on unfortunate experiences we’ve had that have taken a toll on our psyches.
 They need to be discussed and brought to light so that we can improve the shortcomings our communities.
 I am not pinpointing or attacking any one institution.
 Believe it or not, these are based on actual experiences and aren’t exaggerated.

 Because of these experiences, I, amongst others, have found myself constantly second-guessing myself: Am I being rational?
 Am I overreacting?
 Is this idea even worth proposing?
 Questioning my sanity like this stunts my self-esteem and stunts the community as a whole, holding women back from their full potential to better the community.
 Not to mention that’s it is mentally and emotionally exhausting.
 I have several friends who choose to avoid working with or participating in Muslim organizations because of these previous negative experiences.

 When I have had the pleasure of working with organizations that treated me fairly and valued my input and ideas, I have felt confident, empowered, and motivated to contribute.
-As a Muslim community, it is absolutely essential for everyone to encourage and support one another in their work and initiatives.
+As a Muslim community, it is absolutely essential for everyone to support one another in their work and initiatives.
 It is especially important for leadership in communities and organizations to set the standard for valuing everyone and treating them with regard.

-Let us work to get our communities to treat all individuals as equals and learn to support and build each other up instead of stunting one another’s potential.
+Let us work to get our communities to treat all individuals as equals and learn to build each other up instead of stunting one another’s potential.
 Maybe then, our communities can prosper and flourish.